-The balance between stability and manoeuvrability is very good although it may be suited to experienced kayakers rather than those just starting out.
+The balance between stability and maneuverability is very good although it may be suited to experienced kayakers rather than those just starting out.

 Coming in at 74 pounds it is relatively heavy compared to some other fishing kayaks, but those who are not very strong should not struggle to manage the kayak easily.

-We really like the design of the hull on this Cuda kayak and you can fish in large rivers, bays etc with ease.
-The speed is reasonable impressive and you can maneuver well despite the length, so all in all it is a pretty good kayak.
+We really like the design of the hull on this Cuda kayak and you can fish in large rivers, bays, etc with ease.
+The speed is reasonably impressive and you can maneuver well despite the length, so, all in all, it is a pretty good kayak.

 The Jackson Kayaks Cuda Fishing Kayak features a sit-inside hull design that keeps anglers dry and clean bad weather hits, which is quite often if you are a long-standing angler!